vivekphuloria/OBZ-RAG-APP/README.md

 The graph state contains the user-question, it’s classificaitons, documents retrived(if any), and a list of messages.

 The code starts from the HUMAN_NODE, where the query is added through the streamlit front-end.
-This query goes to the CLASSIFICATION_NODE where an LLM chain identifies what is query about.
-From here, the flow may now be redirected to different nodes based on it’s classification.
+This query parallely goes to the CLASSIFICATION_NODE where an LLM chain identifies what topic the query us about, and the PERSON_NAME_NODE which inferrs the person's name mentioned in the query, and matches to a list of people whose data has been uploaded.
+From here, the flow goes to the ROUTER_NODE from where it may now be redirected to different nodes based on it’s classification.

 If query is about the person’s proffesional profile -  Education, Workex, Skills, Interests, Contact, Awards, it is redirected to the RETRIVER_NODE <which retrives data for the RAG>.